Wasps Holdings Limited - Modern Slavery Statement

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Wasps Holdings Limited’s modern slavery and human trafficking statement for the financial year ended 30 June 2018.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Wasps Holdings Limited modern slavery and human trafficking statement for the financial year ended 30th June 2020.

-The Group expects, and endeavors to ensure, that organisations within its supply chains also have no tolerance to any form of modern slavery and human trafficking and adopt responsible business practices in respect of reducing the risk of modern slavery and human trafficking.
+The Group expects, and endeavours to ensure, that organisations within its supply chains also have no tolerance to any form of modern slavery and human trafficking and adopt responsible business practices in respect of reducing the risk of modern slavery and human trafficking.
 The Group expects these organisations to have suitable policies and practices in this area.
-In the 2017/18 financial year the Group will focus its ongoing work in higher risk areas.

 We look for our supply chains to provide products that meet, where possible, ethical standards of supply and sustainably certified food ingredient products that are principally UK or EU sourced.
 We are of the opinion our supply chain is compliant in these matters.

 It is expected that our suppliers are able to provide details of their own policies supporting their statements and, as a minimum, meet national laws and include human rights principles regarding child labour or bonded or forced labour where documents are withheld, payment of fair wages and payment in money, not kind.

 In general, Wasps Holdings considers its exposure to slavery/human trafficking to be limited.
 However, specific attention is given to labour and supply chain partners.

 The Company has not, to its specific knowledge, conducted any business with another organisation which has been found to have involved itself with modern slavery.